Oxfords are the archetypal dress shoe. Simple, elegant and stylish – they are a staple of many men’s wardrobes.

 For more casual options try other colours, as these will give you more room to manoeuvre.
 Brown, tan, sand and taupe are all versatile shades, allowing you to mix up your outfit.
-If you switch from leather to a pair of suede Oxfords, then the outfit immediately becomes more casual.
+If you switch from leather to a pair of suede shoes, then the outfit immediately becomes more casual.

 As long as you match colours tastefully, the rules become quite loose.

 There are many obvious no nos.
 For instance, shorts can be worn with brogues, Derby shoes and a whole host of men’s footwear choices, but would look silly paired with Oxfords.